shunjilin/UdacityCarNDAdvancedLaneLines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The main issue with my implementation as is is that it is currently overfitting the project video, and unable to deal with the harder videos.
-For the challenge video, the pipeline is sometimes mistaking the middle of the lane as a lane line, and one way to deal with that would be to ensure that the lane lines are consistently apart by a minimum distance.
 For the harder challenge video, the lighting varies quite significantly, and getting the pipeline to work on that video would probably require further fine tuning the gradient and color thresholds.